rehansheta/T-Salloc/README.md

 # TSRA

 This project is a part of my PhD research.
-Three Time-Sensitive VM provisioning and resource allocation techniques for clouds are implemented along with an existing one (GVMPAC) to compare their performances.
+Three Time-Sensitive VM provisioning and resource allocation techniques for clouds are implemented along with an existing one (G-VMPAC) to compare their performances.
 They are greedy algorithms and best suited for heavily loaded cloud with heterogeneous resources.
 Based on the runtime information, collected by running spec2006, parsec-3 and splash-2 benchmarks on varius flavors of openstack virtual machines, this code runs a simulation, collects performance data and plots them using gnuplot.

 The allocation mechanisms are:

 1. Earlieast Deadline First (EDF) Allocation
 2. Time-Sensitive Resource (TSR) Allocation
 3. K-Earlieast Deadline First (K-EDF) Allocation
-4. GVMPAC Allocation
+4. G-VMPAC Allocation

 # TSRA/inputs